tkramarets/freeradius4/README.md

 # freeradius4

- following arguments can be passed to the builded docker image:\n DB_HOST
+ following arguments can be passed to the builded docker image:
+   DB_HOST
    DB_NAME
    DB_USER